Marcopo5/mean-chat/README.md

 # MeanChat

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.7.
+It is the results of following the tutorial [here](https://www.djamware.com/post/58e0d15280aca75cdc948e4e/building-chat-application-using-mean-stack-angular-4-and-socketio).

 ## Installation